Variable Selection with the Knockoffs: Composite Null Hypotheses: Main Results

-\end{corollary} Our next method generalizes the knockoff framework, i.e., it is not restricted to any specific estimator.
-This makes the situation difficult since the analysis of the shifted estimates will become infeasible.
-In this case, we propose to introduce artificial randomness to the procedure to be able to perform composite inference in such general setting.
-Specifically, we perturb the feature-response products $[\Xv\ \widetilde{\Xv}]^\top\yv$ by noise generated from Laplace distribution.
-In this case, we will be able to show that $R\leq e^\eps$ with $\eps$ determined by the noise variance.
+The next method generalizes the knockoff framework in the sense that composite inference is allowed but it is not limited to any particular estimator.
+In this situation, the shifted estimates are no longer feasible to analyze.
+Therefore, in order to perform composite inference in such a general setting, we propose to introduce artificial randomness to the procedure.
+In particular, we perturb the feature-response products $[\Xv\ \mathbf{\Tilde{X}}]^\top\yv$ by noise generated from Laplace distribution.
+In this case, we will be able to show that $R\leq e^\eps$ with $\eps$ being determined by the noise variance.